96rocks/docs.96rocks.com/content/rock960/android/dev/fastboot.en.md

 - In u-boot serial console, type `fastboot` command to go to fastboot mode
 - In android shell, run `adb reboot fastboot` or `reboot fastboot` to reboot to fastboot mode. **Note:** `adb reboot bootloader` or `adb reboot loader` will reboot to [Rockusb mode](http://opensource.rock-chips.com/wiki_Rockusb), not fastboot mode.

+## Fastboot host tools
+The fastboot host command can run on Windows/Linux/macOS.
+To check if the devices is in fastboot mode:

+	fastboot -i 0x2207 devices

 ## Supported fastboot commands

 ### Get info command